Save up to 25%… Shop Our Birthday Sale Now!

 5. Chaga was a Finnish coffee substitute in WW2

 Often, Chaga is compared to coffee with its robust flavor and dark color.
 It’s earthy, slightly bitter, and has a small hint of forest sweetness.
-Luckily, if you are sensitive to caffeine Chaga is a great alternative to coffee as it’s caffeine-free so it won’t keep you awake and it’s just as tasty!
+Luckily, if you are sensitive to caffeine, Chaga is a great alternative to coffee as it’s caffeine-free, so it won’t keep you awake and it’s just as tasty!

 Chaga Coffee (which is really more like a tea) is a great and simple way to consume Chaga.
 You can buy the wild chunks from a reputable source to brew your own magical concoction.

-But if you’re just looking for a quick and easy way to add Chaga to your diet, we’ve made it simpler for you to consume with our amazing Chaga capsules.
-We use a hot water extraction made from our pure source of wild-harvested Chaga from Siberia.
-Take two of these capsules daily over a three month period to feel the full health benefits.
+We use a hot water extraction method made from our pure source of wild-harvested Chaga from Siberia.
+Take two of these capsules daily over a three-month period to feel the full health benefits.

 Tikka Te